 The numbers of uninsured or underinsured young drivers have been found to be disproportionately high compared to those in the general population, indicating that younger drivers are willing to risk being fined because they think they won’t get caught, their vehicle is relatively low in value, or they’re good drivers and won’t get into a car accident.

-Some motorists choose to violate the law and save money by not buying automobile insurance.
+According to an nj employment lawyer, some motorists choose to violate the law and save money by not buying automobile insurance.
 But purchasing car insurance isn’t only a legal issue — it’s a moral one as well.
 Being insured and taking responsibility not only protects the covered driver, but also those around him.

 It’s actually very selfish to drive without insurance, since everyone makes errors while driving, but insurance helps ensure that other people aren’t required to pay for another driver’s mistake.
 Uninsured drivers can become insured motorists with a simple call to an insurance agent, giving everyone on the road greater peace of mind.